 - Extra Firm Tofu (300g) OR Soya ‘Chicken’ (180g)

 - In a bowl, mix together the yogurt and spices and set to one side.

 - In a medium pan, fry the garlic, ginger and red chilli in rapeseed oil on medium heat until they begin to soften.
 Then add your choice of protein (either Tofu or Soya ‘Chicken’ pieces).
 Combine and fry for a further few minutes, stirring occasionally until the tofu/ soya chicken begins to brown.
 Then mix in your tomato, red pepper, mushrooms, spinach and courgette.

 - Once the red pepper, mushrooms and spinach have begun to soften, you can add the sauce base you made earlier.
 Followed by fresh coriander, flour, coconut sugar, a sprinkling of sea salt and grinding of black pepper.
 Combine all the ingredients and allow to simmer on a lower heat for a further 10 minutes, stirring occasionally.

 - As the curry cooks, you will notice the sauce will become more vibrant in colour and slightly thicker in consistency (yum!).
-At this point, you can add the dairy-free mylk.
-You can also add light dashes of water where necessary to reach your desired consistency.
+At this point, you can add the dairy-free milk.
+You can also add light dashes of water when necessary to reach your desired consistency.

 - Serve with your choice of grains and another small sprinkling of coriander or Asian side salsa.
 Enjoy!